geopm/geopm/service/docs/source/geopm_pio.7.rst

 or control to be supported by more than one ``IOGroup``\ , and different platforms will support the loading different sets of ``IOGroups``.
-The ``MSRIOGroup`` aliases the above signal to the high level ``PACKAGE_ENERGY`` signal which can be used on any platform to measure the current package energy value.
+The ``MSRIOGroup`` aliases the above signal to the high level ``CPU_ENERGY`` signal which can be used on any platform to measure the current CPU energy value.
 Agents are encouraged to request high level signals and controls to make the implementation more portable.
 The high level signals and controls supported by built-in ``IOGroup`` classes are listed below.
 See :doc:`geopm::PluginFactory(3)